jbraekr/a-frame-node-pad/README.md

 Serving aframe with node on glitch.

-Temporary works only locally.
+Temporary: works only locally.

 ## Next Steps

+- use hotreloaded scene

 ## Done

+- module-level hotreload with browserify-hmr, really fast
-- put scene-html automatically in js for better reload (hot or appcache).
+- put scene-html automatically in js for better reload (hot or appcache)
 - reload faster
 - host it locally
 - use seperate aframe
 - use aframe per npm and budo by require.
 Problem: 5mb download everytime
-- use budo locally, as in builerplate.
+- use budo locally, as in builerplate

 ## Your Project on Glitch